 The vision of Nuffield International is to develop people to make a difference in the world of agriculture.
 This work is done by developing the individuals in agriculture who will shape the future of agriculture and our local and global communities.

-A non-profit organisation with a global footprint, Nuffield International encompasses our member countries of Australia, Canada, France, Ireland, Netherlands, New Zealand, United Kingdom, and Zimbabwe.
+A non-profit organisation with a global footprint, Nuffield International encompasses our member countries of Australia, Brazil, Canada, France, Ireland, Netherlands, New Zealand, United Kingdom, and Zimbabwe.
 In addition, Nuffield International leads efforts to support the engagement of the program into new countries.
-Currently, Nuffield International is administering the development of the scholarship program in Brazil, Chile, South Africa and the United States of America - with a view to continually expand this unique opportunity to other agriculturists from all over the world.
+Currently, Nuffield International is administering the development of the scholarship program in Chile, Germany, Japan, South Africa and the United States of America - with a view to continually expand this unique opportunity to other agriculturists from all over the world.

 Nuffield International is a new ‘stand alone’ organisation with its own legal entity and CEO.
 Jodie Redcliffe is the CEO of Nuffield International, with Andrew Fowler as the Chairman and Mike Vacher as the Company Secretary and Financial Director.